-In January 2022, we acquired Forensic Logic for purchase consideration of \$31.6 million, consisting of \$4.9 million in cash, subject to working capital adjustments, 464,540 shares of our common stock that was valued at \$14.3 million at the time of acquisition.
+In January 2022, we acquired Forensic Logic for purchase consideration of \$31.6 million, consisting of \$4.9 million in cash, subject to working capital adjustments, and the issuance of 464,540 shares of our common stock that was valued at \$14.3 million at the time of acquisition.
 The purchase consideration also included a contingent earnout payable up to \$20.0 million based on Forensic Logic's revenues generated during the years ended December 31, 2022 and 2023.
 The earnout for 2022 was not earned, therefore no amounts will be paid in respect of this earnout in 2023.
 Up to \$10.5 million in earnout will be payable based on Forensic Logic's revenues generated during 2023.
 Any earned amounts will be payable within approximately 120 days after the end of 2023.

-On November 24, 2020, we completed the acquisition of LEEDS for a purchase consideration of \$21.6 million in cash, subject to working capital adjustments, and the issuance of 63,901 shares of our common stock that were valued at \$2.0 million at the time of acquisition.
-The purchase consideration also included a contingent earnout payable based on LEEDS' revenues generated during the years ended December 31, 2021 and 2022.
-The earnout for 2022 was earned, and an earnout of \$1.5 million was paid in the three months ended March 31, 2023.
+On November 24, 2020, we completed the acquisition of Technologic for a purchase consideration of \$21.6 million in cash, subject to working capital adjustments, and the issuance of 63,901 shares of our common stock that were valued at \$2.0 million at the time of acquisition.
+The purchase consideration also included a contingent earnout payable based on revenues generated during the years ended December 31, 2021 and 2022.
+The \$1.5 million contingent earnout for 2022 was earned and paid in March 2023.